MONKE-source/api-js/README.md

 # api-js

-kanye.js generates a random kanye quote worlds one gives u wtv info abt some country
+- kanye.js generates a random kanye quote
+- worlds.js generates random info about a certain country
+- index.html, style.css shows the styles and gives some UI to it